Home Medicines Review

 Brisbane North PHN invites General Practice to engage in continuous quality improvement activities for home medicines review.

-A home medicines review (HMR) also known as a domiciliary medication management review (DMMR), is a comprehensive review designed to optimise patient health outcomes through a collaborative approach involving the patient, their GP, a credentialed (accredited) pharmacist and their regular community pharmacy.
+A Home Medicines Review (HMR), also known as a Domiciliary Medication Management Review (DMMR), is a comprehensive review for patient’s living in the community.
+It is designed to optimise patient health outcomes through a person-centred, collaborative approach involving the patient, their GP, a credentialed pharmacist, and their regular community pharmacy.

 The objectives of an HMR are to ensure the safe, effective, and appropriate use of medicines, prevent medication-related problems, and improve the patient’s quality of life through a coordinated team effort.